DeniseOrtiz00/TE2015-Microcontroladores/Final term/README.md

 We will use a terminal emulator to display voltage readings on the host side.
 What this emulator will do is displaying the raw data as received from the server.
 This means that the strings you want to display must come in formatted under the UTF-8 coding format from the server, including the voltage readings.
 For this, you must convert the 12-bit voltage value from the ADC output to a floating point value and then, transform the numerical value to a string.

-Once the wiring is done, you can test your setup by programming your MCU with [this file](TE2015_FINAL.X.production.hex), which carries out the ADC conversion and UART transmission using an analog input at RA0.
+Once the wiring is done, you can test your setup by programming your MCU with file [TE2015_FINAL.X.production.hex](TE2015_FINAL.X.production.hex), which carries out the ADC conversion and UART transmission using an analog input at RA0.

 ## _ADC OPERATION_
 The ADC outputs a 12-bit word that ranges from 0x000 ($0_{10}$) to 0xFFF ($4095_{10}$) which is proportional to the voltage reading at the analog input.
 From this value, you can determine the actual voltage value given at the analog input.
 For this, you must first determine the voltage value required to increment the ADC output in one step (e.g, from 0x000 to 0x001).
 Since the ADC has 12 bits of resolution, the total steps that the input signal is being divided by is